-Overall Policy 12 reads with an urban focus with references to 'parks', 'outdoor play facilities', 'outdoor play provision'.
+- Policy 12a, which asks Local Development Plans to identify and safeguard green and blue infrastructure, is a necessity if we are to make places green, healthier and more resilient.
+However, making places green, healthier and more resilient to climate change requires action.
+Therefore in Policy 12a or Policy 12h, NPF4 should favour land uses that help to restore and recover nature at the identified and safeguarded green and blue infrastructure sites and areas.
+Only through nature restoration activity will places become greener, healthier and more resilient to climate change. - Overall Policy 12 reads with an urban focus with references to 'parks', 'outdoor play facilities', 'outdoor play provision'.
 These references imply formal, man-made environments in green spaces.
-In supporting human health and wellbeing, NPF4 should more explicitly recognise the role of wild places, in addition to green spaces.
+To support human health and wellbeing for people throughout Scotland, NPF4 should more explicitly recognise the role of wild places, in addition to green spaces.
 Empirical research consistently indicates that contact with the natural world provides multiple benefits for human health and wellbeing, including improvements to physical health (through increased physical activity) and improvements to psychological and social wellbeing (such as reduced stress and anxiety, increased happiness, self-esteem and resilience).
 In addition, research supports the view that spending time in nature is an important childhood experience that promotes personal development, with positive impacts on children's cognitive processes, academic performance, interest in school, social and emotional skills, and civic interest and engagement.
 Time spent discovering, exploring and being active in nature and wild places also supports a child's right to play under Article 31 of the UN Convention on the rights of the child is the right to play: 'Every child has the right to relax, play and take part in a wide range of cultural and artistic activities'.

-In light of this evidence, NPF4 would be more complete if it recognised the role of wild places and Nature Networks in making places greener, healthier and more resilient to climate change.
+- In light of this evidence, NPF4 would be more complete if it recognised the role of wild places and Nature Networks in making places greener, healthier and more resilient to climate change.
 This could be achieved by adapting Policy 12b, which should ask Local Development Plans to identify and protect wild places 'as part of enhancing and expanding blue and green infrastructure' and Policy 12f, which should make clear that 'loss of children's outdoor play provision' includes loss of wild places in urban as well as rural areas.
-Policy 12i should also make it clear that 'good-quality provision for play, recreation and relaxation' has to include the creation, restoration and enhancement of wild places - native habitats such as community woodlands - close to new development so that children, young people and families can benefit.

-For Policy 12c, development that would fragment green and blue infrastructure would be contrary to the aim of identifying and safeguarding it, so this policy is welcome.
+Policy 12i should also make it clear that 'good-quality provision for play, recreation and relaxation' has to include the creation, restoration and enhancement of wild places native habitats such as community woodlands close to new development so that children, young people and families can benefit. - For Policy 12c, development that would fragment green and blue infrastructure would be contrary to the aim of identifying and safeguarding it, so this policy is welcome.
 However, some types of the national developments listed in NPF4 could, if they were to proceed, fragment existing green and blue infrastructure.
 To aid consistent interpretation and decision making, NPF4 should make it clear what is meant by 'the overall integrity of the network of blue and green infrastructure will be maintained'.
+This clarity and additional detail could be provided in guidance.